asyncapi/website/content/docs/getting-started/hello-world.md

           pattern: '^hello .+$'
 {{</code>}}

-The "info" object contains the minimum required information about the application.
-It contains the title, which is a memorable name for the API, and the version.
+The `info` object contains the minimum required information about the application.
+It contains the `title`, which is a memorable name for the API, and the `version`.
 While it's not mandatory, it is strongly recommended to change the version whenever you make changes to the API.

 {{<code lang="yaml" lines="5-11">}}
 asyncapi: 2.0.0